• Skip to primary navigation

 However, when using essential oils for acne, you may need to apply the oil directly to the acne-affected areas for it to be effective.
 Before doing this, always, always do a patch test first.

-To do a patch test, put a drop of the essential oil on a Q-tip and apply gently to the inside of your wrist.
+To do a patch test, put a drop of the essential oil on a Q-tip and apply it gently to the inside of your wrist.
 Wait and see if the skin reacts.
-If the skin turns red and itchy, you should definitely avoid using that oil on your face.
+If the skin turns red and itchy, you should avoid using that oil on your face.
 In this case, you may want to try one of the essential oil recipes for acne below.
-They contain a carrier oil and other ingredients that dilute the essential oil so that it is gentler on the skin.
+They contain carrier oil and other ingredients that dilute the essential oil so that it is gentler on the skin.

 If the patch test is successful, it still does not mean you can apply your preferred essential oil for acne liberally over your skin.
-To combat your acne, put a drop of the essential oil on a Q-Tip and gently dab over the acne.
+To combat your acne, put a drop of essential oil on a Q-Tip and gently dab over the acne.

 After you’ve applied the essential oil over the acne, leave your skin alone.
 It’s tempting to want to keep checking your face or touching the acne – don’t!
 Touching the acne constantly will only irritate the skin further and make a bad situation worse.